Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Proofs

 \subsection{Relaxation on the ideal adjacency matrix}

-To enhance the connection of the theoretical modeling of difficult-to-learn examples (Section \ref{sec::toymodel}) to real-world scenarios, we hereby discuss a possible relaxation on the ideal adjacency matrix of the similarity graph.
+To enhance the connection of the theoretical modeling of difficult examples (Section \ref{sec::toymodel}) to real-world scenarios, we hereby discuss a possible relaxation on the ideal adjacency matrix of the similarity graph.